 If we set aside the euro (the largest component of the DX) the dollar is showing much more resiliency.
 Consider the AUDUSD pair, which has formed a double top (1.0585 Dec 12), but hasn’t broken out of the falling channel or made any new highs since breaking down from the rising wedge.

-Taking a look at the USDJPY, the pair hasn’t added a dime since our Jan 4 top call (despite heavily negative divergence.)
+Taking a look at the USDJPY, the pair has pushed higher since our Jan 4 top call (despite heavily negative divergence.)
+A push above 88.52 would justify switching sides.

 I guess what I’m saying is I have no confidence whatsoever in the euro rally.
 It seems quite overdone on both a technical and fundamental basis.
 The ECB will print and cut rates before long, despite what Draghi says.